Hire a Wrongful Termination Lawyer Who Will Defend Your Rights

 Wenzel Fenton Cabassa, P.A. can help you determine the best course of action and defend your rights on the job against powerful corporations, government employers, or rogue companies.
 We understand what you are going through affects more than just you.
 It affects your family too.
 Wrongful termination in Florida can cause emotional trauma, unnecessary financial stress, and major disruptions to you and your family’s daily needs.

 There are several avenues that individuals may seek to pursue, ranging from legal action in court to negotiate a severance package.
 The decision will depend on your situation and the details of your case.
-Wrongful termination lawyers can guide you into making the right decision for you and your family.
+Wrongful termination lawyers can guide you in making the right decision for you and your family.

 What is Wrongful Termination?